Patient Care: (440) 290-5575

 General Practice Residency (GPR) Program at the Cleveland Dental Institute

-The GPR Program sponsored by the Cleveland Dental Institute, is a one-year program for recent Dental School graduates.
-Throughout their residency, Doctors expand on what they had learned in school, but in the unique environment of a private practice.
-CDI provides the opportunity for Residents to experience working within numerous fields of Dentistry by exposing them to basic procedures, posterior Endodontics, Apicoectomy and micro-surgery, wisdom tooth surgeries, periodontal surgeries, and dental implant procedures.
+The GPR Program sponsored by the Cleveland Dental Institute, is a one-year post-graduate program in general dentistry.
+Throughout their residency, residents expand on what they have learned in dental school, but in the unique environment of a private practice.
+CDI provides the opportunity for residents to experience working within various fields of dentistry by exposing them to basic procedures, posterior endodontics, apicoectomy and micro-surgery, wisdom tooth surgeries, periodontal surgeries, and dental implant procedures.

-During their year at CDI, Residents will rotate at the Hospital with the Internal Medicine Department as well as the Addiction Medicine and Anesthesia Departments where they have the opportunity to work in their Dental Operating Rooms.
+During their year at CDI, residents will rotate at the hospital with the internal medicine department and the anesthesia department where they have the opportunity to work in their dental operating rooms.

 • Act as a primary care provider for individuals and groups of patients.
 This includes: providing emergency and multidisciplinary comprehensive oral health care; providing patient focused care that is safe, effective, and timely as coordinated by the general practitioner; and directing health promotion and disease prevention activities.